 Tokyo Metro and Toei Subway have released guidelines regarding appropriate passenger conduct in stations and on trains and buses.

 Women Only cars: during morning rush hours (from the first train to around 09:30 AM) special women-only cars run on Tokyo Metro lines as well as on Toei Shinjuku line, in order to give women, elementary school students, younger children and physically (or mentally) challenged passengers and their caregivers a “sense of security”.
 The designated boarding areas along platforms are marked with the “Women Only” sign indicating the locations of cars that are for women only during rush hour.

 Courtesy Seats: Courtesy seats are available for the elderly, the disabled, expecting mothers, and persons accompanying an infant.
 They can be found at the end of each car.

 - Interactive Tokyo Rail & Subway Map

 - PASMO Stored-value Card

 - Toei Subway

 - Tokyo Subway Etiquette Posters

-The Little Tokyo Subway Guidebook: Everything You Need to Know to Get Around the City and Beyond: This handy book was prepared with the official cooperation of Tokyo Metro and the Tokyo Metropolitan Bureau of Transportation to help readers confidently navigate the convenient but complicated Tokyo subway system.
-Included are color-coded diagrams of all thirteen Tokyo subway lines; information on ticketing, tourist fares, and commuter passes; a landmark finder; an exit finder; and full-color maps that include national railway, Yokohama, and airport connections.
+The Little Tokyo Subway Guidebook: Everything You Need to Know to Get Around the City and Beyond: This handy book was prepared with the cooperation of Tokyo Metro and the Tokyo Metropolitan Bureau of Transportation to help readers confidently navigate the convenient but complicated Tokyo subway system.
+Included are colour-coded diagrams of all thirteen Tokyo subway lines; information on ticketing, tourist fares, and commuter passes; a landmark finder; an exit finder; and full-colour maps that include national railway, Yokohama, and airport connections.
 Also included are useful words and phrases, a guide to signs, and where to go for help.
 Concise and thoroughly up to date, this is the one book readers will want for getting around.
 Although published in 2007, most of the information is still valid.